idimitriadis0/TranslateOnLinux/TranslateOnLinux.md

 CafeTran Espresso CAT tool offers a powerful workflow for performing various editing and maintenance tasks on TMX Translation Memories.
 The Demo limits TM editing to 1,000 TUs.

-[TMXEditor](https://www.maxprograms.com/products/tmxeditor.html) (paid, 30-day free trial)

-Maxprograms TMXEditor is a cross-platform desktop application designed for editing TMX.
-It is able to handle very large files with millions of segments.

 [SuperTMXMerge](https://github.com/amake/SuperTMXMerge) (free)

 Diff tool for comparing and merging TMX translation memories.